dhoyle/splicedocs-jekyll/pages/Tutorials/Import/ImportExamplesHfile.md

 ### Extra Configuration Steps for KMS-Enabled Clusters

-If you are a Splice Machine On-Premise Database customer and want to use bulk import on a cluster with Amazon Key Management Service (KMS) enabled, you must complete a few extra configuration steps, which are described in [this troubleshooting note](onprem_info_troubleshoot.html#BulkImportKMS) for details.
+If you are a Splice Machine On-Premise Database customer and want to use bulk import on a cluster with Cloudera Key Management Service (KMS) enabled, you must complete a few extra configuration steps, which are described in [this troubleshooting note](onprem_info_troubleshoot.html#BulkImportKMS) for details.
 {: .noteIcon}

 ## Importing Data From the Cloud  {#CloudAccess}